Abbasi67m/ECommerceAPI-Project/README.md

 # ECommerceAPI

 ## About The Project
-A Simple Test for Auctria
+A Technical Test for Auctria

 ### Built With
 - [.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)